pietrobernard/jetson-nano-stuff/README.md

 ```bash
 dask-worker tcp://jetson:8786 --name jetson-worker-1
 ```
-Some test scripts are provided in the `tests` folder and (they have been written based on this article)[https://www.kaggle.com/code/beniel/03-introduction-to-dask-and-dask-cudf].
+Some test scripts are provided in the `tests` folder and [they have been written based on this article](https://www.kaggle.com/code/beniel/03-introduction-to-dask-and-dask-cudf).
 Below is an example of the GPU app when using an Nvidia c++ program to test the device (it involved some linear algebra calculations):
 <p align="center">
 	<img src="img/dashb.gif">
 </p>